 - Surgery to cut out the sweat gland-bearing skin of the armpits may be performed using local anaesthetic.
 If a large area needs to be removed, it may be repaired using a skin graft.

 - Division of the spinal sympathetic nerves by chemical or surgical sympathectomy may reduce sweating.

 - The most common procedure is endoscopic thoracic sympathectomy (ETS).
 This is quite a major procedure and is performed in hospital under general anaesthetic.

 - The second thoracic T2 ganglion is cut, clamped or burned to treat facial sweating, and the third thoracic T3 ganglion is treated to treat hand and armpit sweating.

-- ETS is effective for up to 95% of patients.
+- ETS has been reported to be effective for a variable percentage of patients.
 Unfortunately the effect may not be permanent (hyperhidrosis recurring in up to 15% of cases), and it is often accompanied by undesirable skin warmth and dryness.

-- Compensatory hyperhidrosis on other sites of the body occurs after surgery in about 50% of patients, and is severe in 2%.
+- New-onset hyperhidrosis on other sites of the body occurs after surgery in about 50% of patients, and is severe in 2%.

 - Lumbar sympathectomy is not recommended for hyperhidrosis affecting the feet as it can interfere with sexual function.

 - Bromhidrosis (body odour)

 - Excessive Sweating – Hyperhidrosis – Skin Care Guide